 Certain autoimmune diseases cause systemic inflammation that raises body temperature:

-- Systemic Lupus Erythematosus (SLE): This complex immune disorder can trigger unexplained fevers before other organ-specific symptoms emerge.
+- Systemic Lupus Erythematosus (SLE): This complex immune disorder can trigger unexplained fevers before other organ-specific symptoms become clear.

-- Vasculitis: Inflammation of blood vessels sometimes manifests as fever alone during initial stages.
+- Vasculitis: Inflammation of blood vessels sometimes manifests as fever, fatigue, weight loss, or vague body symptoms during initial stages.

 Cancers and Malignancies

-Some cancers produce fever due to the body’s immune response against tumor cells or secondary infections:
+Some cancers produce fever due to the body’s immune response against tumor cells, inflammation, tissue breakdown, or secondary infections:

-- Lymphoma: Hodgkin’s and non-Hodgkin’s lymphoma often present with “B symptoms” including unexplained fevers.
+- Lymphoma: Hodgkin’s and non-Hodgkin’s lymphoma can present with “B symptoms,” including unexplained fevers, night sweats, and weight loss.

-- Leukemia: Blood cancers can disrupt normal immune function leading to isolated fevers.
+- Leukemia: Blood cancers can disrupt normal immune function and may lead to fever, infections, fatigue, bruising, or other blood-count changes.

-- Solid Tumors: Certain tumors may induce fever through necrosis or secretion of pyrogens (fever-inducing substances).
+- Solid Tumors: Certain tumors may induce fever through inflammation, necrosis, or secretion of pyrogens, though this is less common than infection-related fever.

 Drug-Induced Fever